 The good news: You still have time to watch – and re-watch – one of the best-worst episodes of a successful TV show in American history.

-Please, like a dog, I beg of you, call over some friends, grab some beers, and set aside 49 minutes to watch MacGyver’s Season 1, Episode 6 offering entitled “Trumbo’s World.”
-The show’s original air date was November 10, 1985, but the writing and production values reek of 1885–correct, before broadcast technology was even invented.
+Please, I beg of you, call over some friends, line up some beverages, and set aside 49 minutes to watch MacGyver’s Season 1, Episode 6 offering entitled “Trumbo’s World.”
+The show’s original air date was November 10, 1985, but the writing and production values reek of 1885.
+Correct, that’s before broadcast technology was even invented.

 It all adds up to an MST3K-worthy piece of programming.
 Here’s why: